Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-22-tasking-manager3-admin_pl.md

 Private Project - This restricts access to the Project to a list of Users.
 Users must have logged into the Tasking Manager at least once before they can be added to a project.

-### Settings
+### Ustawienia

-Default Locale - Allows the setting of default instructions language for a project.
+Domyślne ustawienia regionalne - Umożliwia ustawienie domyślnego języka instrukcji dla projektu.

-### Actions
+### Działania

 ![TM Actions][]